WarnerMedia/aws-fast-fixes/delete-default-vpc/README.md

-  --timestamp           Output log with timestamp and toolname --profile PROFILE     Use this CLI profile (instead of default or env credentials) --region REGION       Only look for default VPCs in this region --vpc-id VPCID        Only delete the VPC specified (must match --region ) --actually-do-it      Actually Perform the action (default behavior is to report on what would be done)
+  --timestamp           Output log with timestamp and toolname --profile PROFILE     Use this CLI profile (instead of default or env credentials) --region REGION       Only look for default VPCs in this region --exclude-regions REGION1, REGION2  Do not attempt to delete default VPCs in these regions --vpc-id VPCID        Only delete the VPC specified (must match --region ) --actually-do-it      Actually Perform the action (default behavior is to report on what would be done)